pedromessetti/investment-analysis-system/README.md

 ## Description

 <p>
-The project is a Python application that scrapes stock data from various financial websites and generates CSV files for analysis.
-It collects data from the following sources:
+The Investment Analysis System is a Python application that helps investors gather and analyze stock data from different sources.
+By scraping data from Fundamentus, Status Invest, and Invest Site, it provides investors with valuable insights for making informed investment decisions.

-- [Fundamentus](https://www.fundamentus.com.br/resultado.php): Scrapes fundamental stock data from Fundamentus and generates a `fundamentus.csv` file.
-- [Status Invest](https://statusinvest.com.br/): Downloads a CSV file from Status Invest containing advanced search results and saves it as `status_invest.csv`.
-- [Invest Site](https://www.investsite.com.br/): Downloads an XLSX file from Invest Site containing stock selection data and convert it to `invest_site.csv`.
+The system consists of two main components: main.py and scraper.py.
+The main.py script acts as the entry point and orchestrates the scraping process for each website.
+It creates instances of the Scraper class defined in scraper.py and calls the appropriate methods to generate or download the CSV files.

+The Scraper class encapsulates the functionality for scraping and processing the data.
+It uses the BeautifulSoup library to parse HTML content and extract relevant information.
+The generate_csv method generates CSV files by iterating over the HTML structure and writing the data to the files.
+The download_csv method downloads CSV or XLSX files from the websites and performs necessary modifications before saving them.
 </p>

-## Configuration
+## Prerequisites

 Before running the application, ensure that you have the following prerequisites installed: